kerstinguenther/eqmn-io-chrome/README.md

 #### Create executable

-Once loaded as Google Chrome App, you can lookup the extension's id in the Chrome browser under Settings > Extensions and you can use this <id> to build an executable for the app.
+Once loaded as Google Chrome App, you can lookup the extension's id in the Chrome browser under Settings > Extensions and you can use this id to build an executable for launching the app.

 ###### Windows